GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification: Experiments

-{\flushleft \textbf{Necessity of HHME.}} As a scalar, the motion magnification factor’s encoding directly impacts the model’s perception and the quality of the resulting motion magnification.
-We compared 3 scalar encoding methods along with internal ablations of our proposed HHME in Tab.~\ref{tab:HHME}.
-Positional Encoding (PE)~\cite{vaswani2017attention} ($C_3$) is commonly used in Transformer models for natural language processing to retain positional information.
-The Multilayer Perceptron (MLP)~\cite{von2022diffusers} ($C_4$) serves to encode scalar labels in diffusion models.
-Sinusoidal Positional Embedding (SPE)~\cite{pan2023self, mildenhall2021nerf} ($C_5$) serves to capture high-frequency details in NeRF~\cite{mildenhall2021nerf} and has been utilized in SelfMM~\cite{pan2023self} to encode the motion magnification factor.
-We ablated the components of HHME as follows: only Sine ($C_1$), only Cosine ($C_2$), and hybrid ($C_6$), combining both sine and cosine.
-HHME ($C_6$) demonstrates a significant leading advantage on both SSIM and LPIPS.
-The performance of using only sine ($C_1$) or cosine ($C_2$) is weaker than the hybrid ($C_6$) approach but is still superior to the traditional encoding methods ($C_3-C_5$).
-This proves that HHME can provide the model with richer and more accurate conditional information, making it better suited for the motion magnification task.
+{\flushleft \textbf{Necessity of HHME.}} As a scalar, the motion magnification factor’s encoding significantly affects the model’s perception and the quality of magnification.
+We compare 3 scalar encoding methods and ablations of our proposed HHME in Tab.~\ref{tab:HHME}.
+Positional Encoding (PE)~\cite{vaswani2017attention} ($C_3$) is widely used in Transformers to retain positional information.
+Multilayer Perceptron (MLP)~\cite{von2022diffusers} ($C_4$) encodes scalar labels in diffusion models.
+Sinusoidal Positional Embedding (SPE)~\cite{pan2023self, mildenhall2021nerf} ($C_5$), used in NeRF~\cite{mildenhall2021nerf} and SelfMM~\cite{pan2023self}, captures high-frequency details.We further ablate HHME using only Sine ($C_1$), only Cosine ($C_2$), and a hybrid of both ($C_6$).
+HHME ($C_6$) achieves the best SSIM and LPIPS.

-{\flushleft \textbf{Ablation of Diffusion Motion Magnifier.}} To validate the effectiveness of DMM, we conducted a comparison against methods with similar architectures that employ a conditional diffusion model for optical flow generation in Tab.~\ref{tab:network_comparison}: LFDM~\cite{ni2023conditional}($D_1$) is a conditional image-to-video method that generates an optical flow sequence from a given condition.
-MoMo~\cite{lew2025disentangled}($D_2$) is a video frame interpolation method that generates bidirectional optical flow between frames to synthesize intermediate frames.
-DMM($D_3$) takes the motion magnification factor $\alpha$ and the conditional optical flow $\tau(x,t)$ as input conditions.
-For this experiment, input conditions for both $D_1$ and $D_2$ adapted to be $\alpha$ and $\tau(x,t)$.
-Our DMM achieves an SSIM of 0.932 and an LPIPS of only 0.078, outperforming $D_1$ and $D_2$.
-This demonstrates that DMM possesses a superior optical flow generation capability for the motion magnification task.
-For motion error evaluation of the motion magnifier, see Appendix.
+{\flushleft \textbf{Ablation of Diffusion Motion Magnifier.}} To validate DMM, we perform a module-level comparison by fixing the overall pipeline and replacing only the diffusion core (\cref{tab:network_comparison}).
+Specifically, we adopt the cores from LFDM~\cite{ni2023conditional} ($D_1$), FloVD~\cite{jin2025flovd} ($D_2$), and MoMo~\cite{lew2025disentangled} ($D_3$), which generate conditional optical flow, disentangled camera and object flow, and bidirectional flow for interpolation, respectively.
+Our DMM ($D_4$) directly takes the magnification factor $\alpha$ and conditional flow $\tau(x,t)$ as inputs.
+For fairness, we adapt the input layers of $D_1$–$D_3$ to use the same conditions.
+Since accurate flow generation is central to DMM, we evaluate both image quality (SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}) and motion error~\cite{pan2023self}, an optical-flow-based metric measuring endpoint error between magnified and ground-truth flow.
+Within the same framework, DMM achieves 0.932 SSIM, 0.078 LPIPS, and the lowest motion error of 3.087, consistently outperforming $D_1$–$D_3$, demonstrating its superior and task-specific flow generation capability.